Skip to main content

 • Knows and applies the NC Standard Course of Study and Common Core State Standards for 1st Grade; develops lesson plans aligned to them.

-• Conducts formative and summative assessment routinely; adjusts instruction within days, not months.
+• Conducts formative and summative assessment routinely by teachers and administration; adjusts instruction in a timely manner.

 • Differentiates instruction across reading levels, math fluency, and home-language background.